-The department of radiology’s Molecular Imaging Innovations Institute (MI3), which includes the Program in Radiopharmaceutical Discovery and Development, is in the Belfer Research Building.
-Occupying more than 8,000 net square feet of laboratory space, conference rooms, and offices, MI3 is divided into chemistry, biology/biochemistry, and radiochemistry areas, and has the capacity to accommodate seven principal investigators (PIs) and 40-50 students, staff members and postdoctoral associates with networked computers, and printers.
+The Molecular Imaging Innovations Institute (MI3), which includes the Program in Radiopharmaceutical Discovery and Development, is in the Belfer Research Building.
+Occupying more than 8,000 net square feet of laboratory space, conference rooms, and offices, MI3 is divided into chemistry, biology/biochemistry, and radiochemistry areas.
+It has the capacity to accommodate seven principal investigators (PIs) and 40-50 students, staff members, and postdoctoral associates with networked computers and printers.
 Currently, MI3 has eight to 15 researchers in the above areas, excluding the faculty and staff dedicated to the Program in Radiopharmaceutical Discovery and Development.

-MI3 is engaged in the discovery, development, optimization and validation of targeted molecular probes and imaging technologies to provide in vivo elucidation of specific molecular pathways that play critical roles in health and disease.
-The Institute’s mission is to bring together pre-clinical and clinical scientists, clinicians, imaging technologies and medical practice; to be internationally recognized for its contributions in the use of molecularly targeted imaging for:
+MI3 is engaged in the discovery, development, optimization, and validation of targeted molecular probes and imaging technologies to provide in vivo elucidation of specific molecular pathways that play critical roles in health and disease.
+The Institute’s mission is to bring together pre-clinical and clinical scientists, clinicians, imaging technologies, and medical practice; to be internationally recognized for its contributions to the use of molecularly targeted imaging for:

 - Understanding normal and pathologic biology and physiology in vivo to support pre-clinical and clinical research